Simone Biles reveals mental health concerns behind exit from Olympic final

 The episode, and Biles’ subsequent revelations, throws into doubt the rest of her Olympic Games.
 She is due to compete in the all-round final on Thursday, the first of five individual events remaining.
 “We're going to see about Thursday,” she said when asked if this was it for the Games, and her career.
 “We'll take it a day at a time.
 I know tomorrow we have a bit of a break from training so that'll be really nice, to have a mental rest day.”

 It will go down as one of the most staggering occurrences in Olympic sport.
-Maybe all sport.
-An athlete at the peak of her powers choosing to put her health above her ambition.
+Maybe sport altogether.
+An athlete at the peak of her powers choosing to put her mental well-being above her ambition.
 The lines between mental anxiety and performance are all the more intertwined with gymnastics, specifically the high-risk kind Biles has made her own.

 A contributing factor to her stress has also been USA gymnastics sexual abuse scandal which saw former physician Larry Nassar sentenced to 175 years in prison and criminal proceedings on others.
 Biles, a victim, came forward with her story at the beginning of 2018 and has been fighting that fight ever since.